cryostatio/cryostat-legacy/HTTP_API.md

     will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

-    `500` - There was an unexpected error.
-The reason is an error message.

     ##### example
     ```
     $ curl -H "Authorization: Basic $(echo -n user:pass | base64)" -X POST localhost:8181/api/v2/auth